Istanbul Convention: Czechia

 The League of Human Rights (a Czech organization part of the International Federation for Human Rights) and the Czech Women's Lobby together with several other smaller organizations (proFem, Czech Women's Union, Rosa) advocated for the adoption of the convention.
 The adoption of the convention was also supported for a long time by the former Minister for Human Rights, Equal Opportunities and Legislation, Jiří Dienstbier, who in January 2016 accepted a petition by Amnesty International for its adoption on behalf of the government.
 The Czech Republic finally signed the treaty on 12 May 2016, one of the last EU countries to do so.
 The signature was joined by its ambassador to the Council of Europe, Emil Ruffer.
 According to the plans, the ratification of the treaty itself was to take place by mid-2018.
 However, neither the first nor the second government of Andrej Babiš discussed its ratification.
 The government of Petr Fiala, on the other hand, postponed negotiations on the ratification of the convention, according to the Minister of Justice Pavel Blažek, to the end of January 2023.

 In June 2023, the government agreed to continue the process of adopting the convention.
 Government Commissioner for Human Rights Klára Šimáčková Laurenčíková stated that the cabinet approved the convention for ratification.

-In January 2024 it was rejected by Senate.
+In January 2024 it was rejected by Senate because it was labeled as "ideology document which does not help anyone".